thevigilante23/Simple-python-message-bomber/README.md

 # Message Automation CLI
+## Before Automation Starts

+After running the script, you have **10 seconds** to switch to the target application and place your cursor in the desired text field.

+The automation will begin automatically after the countdown and send keyboard input to the currently focused window.

 A lightweight Python command-line tool built with **PyAutoGUI** for learning desktop automation.
 It allows users to automate keyboard input with configurable messages, repetition counts, and delays.